VR Funding!

 So great to see that Fabiolas Review is now published in Frontiers in Immunology.

-In the article we review the interaction between diet, microbiota, and host defense peptides, including antimicrobial peptides, at the intestinal mucosal barrier.
+including antimicrobial peptides, at the intestinal mucosal barrier.
 We discuss how HDP expression can be modulated by specific microbes and their metabolites as well as by dietary factors, including fibers, lipids, polyphenols and vitamins.
 Also, we identify several dietary compounds that lead to reduced HDP function, but also factors that stimulate HDP production in the intestine.

 NRSCID and a Biotech grant!